controlplaneio/simulator/docs/cli.md

   simulator ssh [command]

 Available Commands:
-  config      Interact with simulator config
+  config      Prints the stanzas to add to ssh config to connect to your cluster

 Flags:
   -h, --help   help for ssh

 Global Flags:
+  -b, --bucket string          The name of the s3 bucket to use.
+Must be globally unique and ill be prefixed with 'simulator-'
-  -c, --config-file string     Path to the simulator config file -l, --loglevel string        Level of detail in output logging (default "info") -s, --scenarios-dir string   Path to a directory containing a scenario manifest (default "./simulation-scripts") -t, --tf-dir string          Path to a directory containing the infrastructure scripts (default "./terraform")
+  -c, --config-file string     Path to the simulator config file -l, --loglevel string        Level of detail in output logging (default "info") -s, --scenarios-dir string   Path to a directory containing a scenario manifest (default "./simulation-scripts") -t, --tf-dir string          Path to a directory containing the infrastructure scripts (default "./terraform/deployments/AwsSimulatorStandalone")

 Use "simulator ssh [command] --help" for more information about a command.
 </pre>